vedikaa14/ai-video-transcription-analyzer/README.md

 ## 👨‍💻 Author

-Developed during a Python Developer Internship to explore audio processing, AI transcription, and text analysis.
+Developed during a Python Developer Internship to explore audio processing, AI transcription, and full-stack application development.

 ---

 ## ⭐ Support

-If you found this project useful, consider giving it a star ⭐
+If you found this useful, give it a star ⭐ on GitHub!